 This first novel created a small uproar in Dutch society.
 Aletrino, who always suggested he was a heterosexual, became very angry and upset.
 He bought all the available copies of the book together with the betrothed of de Haan, Johanna van Maarsseveen, a female doctor whom he married in 1907.
 The work suggested by the resemblance of Aletrino to the novel's Sam and by the dedication that he was a sadistic bisexual who approved of the book.
-De Haan who did the children's page of the socialist daily Het Volk, lost his work and resigned as member of the socialist party before the party threw him out (the paper had immediately changed addressing him from comrade to mister).
-He lost as well the teaching job he occupied for the City of Amsterdam.
-Complaining to his friends of the movement of the Eighties (Van Deyssel, Van Eeden, Verwey) delivered no results.
-A second rewritten version of the novel was published later the same year, without the dedication to Aletrino while the two main figures got other names and characteristics.
-The book was however no less homosexual.
+De Haan who did the children's page of the socialist daily Het Volk, lost his work and resigned from the socialist party before the party threw him out - the paper had immediately changed addressing him from comrade to mister (Haan 1982: 13).
+He also lost his teaching job he held for the City of Amsterdam.
+Complaining to his friends of the movement of the Eighties (Van Deyssel, Van Eeden, Verwey) delivered no result (Fontijn 2015: chapter 5).
+A second rewritten version of the novel was published later the same year, without the dedication to Aletrino, while the two main figures received other names and portrayed different characteristics.
+The book was no less homosexual, however.
 De Haan wrote a pamphlet attacking the socialist party for its stance in his case, but nobody came to his defense.
-The pioneer was offended, but a fine novelist and a firespitting star was born.
+The pioneer was offended, but a fine novelist and a fire-spitting star was born.